Solar phenomena: Sunspots

 Sunspots are relatively dark areas on the Sun's radiating 'surface' (photosphere) where intense magnetic activity inhibits convection and cools the Photosphere.
 Faculae are slightly brighter areas that form around sunspot groups as the flow of energy to the photosphere is re-established and both the normal flow and the sunspot-blocked energy elevate the radiating 'surface' temperature.
 Scientists began speculating on possible relationships between sunspots and solar luminosity in the 17th century.
 Luminosity decreases caused by sunspots (generally < - 0.3%) are correlated with increases (generally < + 0.05%) caused both by faculae that are associated with active regions as well as the magnetically active 'bright network'.

 The net effect during periods of enhanced solar magnetic activity is increased radiant solar output because faculae are larger and persist longer than sunspots.
 Conversely, periods of lower solar magnetic activity and fewer sunspots (such as the Maunder Minimum) may correlate with times of lower irradiance.

 Sunspot activity has been measured using the Wolf number for about 300 years.
 This index (also known as the Zürich number) uses both the number of sunspots and the number of sunspot groups to compensate for measurement variations.
 A 2003 study found that sunspots had been more frequent since the 1940s than in the previous 1150 years.

 Sunspots usually appear as pairs with opposite magnetic polarity.
 Detailed observations reveal patterns, in yearly minima and maxima and in relative location.
-As each cycle proceeds, the latitude of spots declines, from 30–45° to around 7° after the solar maximum.
+As each cycle proceeds, the latitude of spots declines, from 30 to 45° to around 7° after the solar maximum.
 This latitudinal change follows Spörer's law.

 For a sunspot to be visible to the human eye it must be about 50,000 km in diameter, covering 2000000000 km2 or 700 millionths of the visible area.
 Over recent cycles, approximately 100 sunspots or compact sunspot groups are visible from Earth.

 Sunspots expand and contract as they move about and can travel at a few hundred meters per second when they first appear.